Monday, November 10, 2025

 (From the third verse of the Marines' Hymn)

 Happy birthday to all Marines.
-I know Bernie and Doug are both smiling today as they guard Heaven's streets.
+I think that Bernie and Doug are both smiling as they guard the streets of Heaven today.